MarquezProject/marquez/CONTRIBUTING.md

 # How to Contribute

 We're excited you're interested in contributing to Marquez!
-We'd love your help.

-We welcome all levels of expertise from novice to experts.

-If you are `very new` to the open source contribution:
-* `Fork` this repo
-* `Star` this repo and your own fork
-* In `Issues` tab, read some that interests you
-* You can talk to us directly on `gitter.im` (instructions to join on the project page `README.md`)
-* You can Follow us on `twitter`, https://twitter.com/MarquezProject

-Further, check the `Resources` section at the bottom of this page.

-There are plenty of ways to contribute:
+We'd love your help, and there are plenty of ways to contribute:

+* Give the repo a star!
+* Join our [slack](http://bit.ly/MarquezSlack) channel and leave us feedback or help with answering questions from the community
 * Fix or [report](https://github.com/MarquezProject/marquez/issues/new) a bug
 * Fix or improve documentation
-* Pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way
+* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.